Big-Life-Lab/cchsflow/README.md

 ## Contributing

 Feel free to contribute to this repository.
 We encourage PRs for additional variable transformations and derived variables that you believe may be helpul to the broad CCHS community.

+Currently, *cchsflow* supports the use of `variables.csv` and `variableDetails.csv` with R. SAS, Stata and other statistical packages are commonly used by the CCHS community.
+Please feel free to contribute to `cchsflow` by making a PR that creates verions of `RecWTable()` for other statistical and programming languages.